-Bachelor of Arts in Human Development Prerequisites to the Major
+Bachelor of Arts in Human Development

-- Sophomore standing.

-- 2.50 overall GPA

-- Completion of the following required GE categories with a C or better:

-- o A2

-- o A3

-- o B2

-- MATH 165 Elementary Statistics, or equivalent from another institution

-- ANTH 203 Introduction to Cultural Anthropology, PSY 250 Introduction to Psychology, or SOCI 201 Introduction to Sociology, or equivalent from another institution

-- ENGL 203 Introduction to Linguistic Studies or ANTH 200 Introduction to Linguistic Anthropology, or equivalent from another institution
+Prerequisites to the Major

+- · Sophomore standing. - 2.50 GPA. - Completion of the following required GE categories with a C or better: - o A2 (ENGL 101). - o A3 (Critical Thinking). - Completion of or enrollment in the following GE courses: - BIOL 110, BIOL 115 Introduction to Biology or ANTH 201 Introduction to Biological Anthropology (BIOL 115 or ANTH 201 meet prerequisite for ANTH 318). - o MATH 165 Elementary Statistics. - ANTH 203 Introduction to Cultural Anthropology, PSY 250 Introduction to Psychology, or SOCI 201 Introduction to Sociology. - ENGL 203 Introduction to Linguistic Studies or ANTH 200 Introduction to Linguistic Anthropology.